SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

   * [Next step](#next-step)
   * [About the Author](#about-the-author)

-# How to Build a Seed Marketplace dapp using Celo, Solidity and Javascript
+# How to Build a Seed Marketplace dapp using Celo, Solidity, and Javascript

-Before we procced,
+Before we proceed,

 here is a live demo of what will be building [https://samsonamos.github.io/AgroCelo1/](https://samsonamos.github.io/AgroCelo1/)

 ## Introduction:
 A blockchain or cryptographic network is a broad term used to describe a database maintained by a distributed set of computers that do not share a trust relationship or common ownership.
 This arrangement is referred to as decentralized.
-The content of a blockchain's database, or ledger, is authenticated using cryptographic techniques, preventing its contents from being added to, edited or removed except according to a protocol operated by the network as a whole.
+The content of a blockchain's database, or ledger, is authenticated using cryptographic techniques, preventing its contents from being added to, edited, or removed except according to a protocol operated by the network as a whole.

 Celo blockchain enables fast, secure, and low-cost financial transactions.
 It is built on top of the Ethereum Virtual Machine (EVM), which is a standardized environment for running smart contracts (self-executing code that can be used to facilitate, verify, and enforce the negotiation or performance of a contract).
 One of the main features of Celo is its use of proof-of-stake (PoS) consensus, which means that the network is secured by a group of "validators" who stake (or pledge) a certain amount of the platform's native cryptocurrency  in order to participate in the validation of transactions.